|

 quantum

 anomalies first hand."
-The covert aspect of their agenda had
+The secondary aspect of the mission was

 rather bland.